 There are a variety of options for persons wanting to come to the U.S. either temporarily or permanently.

-Madero Legal Group handles all stages including the hiring to the transfer of foreign workers and their dependents for an array of business and investment visas, including but not limited to: visas for business visitors (B-1), exchange visas for training or internships (J-1), NAFTA professionals (TN), specialty occupation workers (H-1B), temporary or agricultural workers (H-2A/H-2B), extraordinary ability workers (O), outstanding athletes, artists and entertainers (P), and international transferees for multinational companies (L-1).
+In every case, we assess the individual circumstances and guide you through the complex U.S. Immigration system to determine the best strategy for you, your business and your family, handling all stages of the processes.
+These type of visas, include, but are not limited to: visas for business visitors (B-1), exchange visas for training or internships (J-1), NAFTA professionals (TN), specialty occupation workers (H-1B), temporary or agricultural workers (H-2A/H-2B), extraordinary ability workers (O), outstanding athletes, artists and entertainers (P), and international transferees for multinational companies (L-1).
 In addition, various treaties with certain countries allow for trade (E-1) and investor visas (E-2) for entrepreneurs that desire to do business in, or with the U.S.

-Madero Legal Group handles all stages of the immigrant visa or green card process for a person to be granted a green card on the basis of a family sponsored petition, employer sponsored petition, as well as asylees and benefactors of the annual diversity lottery.
+We handle all stages of the immigrant visa or green card process for a person to be granted a green card on the basis of a family sponsored petition, employer sponsored petition, as well as asylees and benefactors of the annual diversity lottery.

 Moreover, because of our extensive business and employment knowledge, we are well positioned to help organizations permanently hire foreign workers as priority workers, extraordinary ability workers, and multinational managers or executives (EB-1); professionals with advanced degrees or exceptional ability (EB-2); professionals, skilled workers and nonskilled workers (EB-3); and certain special immigrant categories (EB-4).